 Treatment Options for Childhood Anxiety

-I do maintain a private practice in Concord, New Hampshire, and occasionally take on a new family for ongoing therapy.
+I maintain a private practice in Concord, New Hampshire, but I am unable to take on new clients.
 Unfortunately I cannot work with the number of families who contact me for treatment, but I offer the following options for parents and their children: